Jonah Heim Preview, Player Props: Rangers vs. Mariners

 Jonah Heim At The Plate

-- Heim has driven in a run in 50 games this year (40.0%), including 22 games with more than one RBI (17.6%).
-He has also driven home three or more of his team's runs in 13 contests.
+- Heim has had at least one RBI in 39.7% of his games this year (50 of 126), with two or more RBI 22 times (17.5%).
+He has also been responsible for three or more of his team's runs in 13 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.